torytony24/Jell-Kkagi/README.md

 # 🫧 Jell-Kkagi

 **Jell-Kkagi** is a pseudo-3D mini game built with Pygame.
-It features **3D perspective projection**, **soft-body physics** and an AI opponent trained using **reinforcement learning(RL)**.
-It is a turn-based duel where players aim to push opponents off the stage.
+It features **3D perspective projection**, **soft-body physics** and an AI opponent powered by **reinforcement learning(RL)**.
+Players can slide their jelly stone to knock the opponent’s jelly off the stage.

 ## 🧩 Features

 ![Image](https://github.com/user-attachments/assets/ca7da284-52c9-4f17-a0ea-747ada05ea7a)

-- **Pseudo 3D Visualization**: 2D rendering of a 3D world using custom perspective projection
+- **Pseudo-3D Visualization**: 2D rendering of a 3D environment using perspective projection
-- **Soft-body Simulation**: Jelly-like flexible object with physics-based deformation and collisions
+- **Soft-body Simulation**: Jelly-like objects with physics-based deformation and collisions
-- **Reinforcement Learning AI**: Q-learning based intelligent opponent
+- **Reinforcement Learning AI**: An opponent powered by Q-learning
-- **User Interface**: Intuitive mouse-controlled gameplay using Pygame
+- **User Interface**: Intuitive mouse-based gameplay using Pygame

 ## 🎮 Demo